Healthcare in Malaysia

+Public healthcare in Malaysia is solely funded by general taxation; there are no mandatory national insurance contributions to fund the public universal healthcare system.
+Due to the issues aforementioned regarding the public universal healthcare system, adoption of private health insurance is widespread among the populace, in order for individuals to pay for the high treatment costs charged at Malaysian private hospitals for medical procedures.

 History

 Healthcare in Malaysia has undergone radical transformations.
 Earliest pre-colonial medical care was confined to traditional remedies current among local people.
 The advent of colonialism brought western medical practice into the country.
 Since the country's independence in August 1957, the system of medical care transferred from the British colonial rule has been transformed to meet the needs of emerging diseases, as well as national political requirements.

 Healthcare today in Malaysia

 Malaysia has a widespread system of health care.
 It implements a universal healthcare system, which exists alongside the private healthcare system.
 Infant mortality rate – a standard in determining the overall efficiency of healthcare – in 2005 was 10, comparing favourably with the United States and western Europe.
 Life expectancy at birth in 2005 was 74 years.
 Infant mortality fell from 75 per 1000 live births in 1957 to 7 in 2013.

 Healthcare in Malaysia is divided into private and public sectors.
 Public provision is rather basic, especially in rural areas.
-The government produced a plan, 1Care for 1Malaysia, in 2009, with the intention of reform based on the principle ‘use according to need, pay according to ability’, but little progress towards its implementation has been made.
+The government produced a plan, 1Care for 1Malaysia, in 2009, with the intention of reform based on the principle 'use according to need, pay according to ability', but little progress towards its implementation has been made.
 Malaysian society places importance on the expansion and development of healthcare, putting 5% of the government social sector development budget into public healthcare, an increase of more than 47% over the previous figure.
 This has meant an overall increase of more than RM 2 billion.
 With a rising and ageing population, the Government wishes to improve in many areas including the refurbishment of existing hospitals, building and equipping new hospitals, expansion of the number of polyclinics, and improvements in training and expansion of telehealth.
 Over the last couple of years, they have increased their efforts to overhaul the systems and attract more foreign investment.